coachworld-cj-coin/bitcoin-0.2/readme.md

 ## Design Intent

-The objective of this project is not feature completeness, but correctness of the base protocol.
+The objective of this project is **not feature completeness**, but **correctness of the base protocol**.

-The system is designed so that every node independently verifies all rules required for consensus.
-No trusted services, checkpoints, or privileged roles exist.
+The system is designed so that **every node independently verifies all consensus rules** required for operation.
+No trusted services, checkpoints, coordinators, or privileged roles exist.

+The design favors:

+* explicit rules over heuristics
+* determinism over convenience
+* stability over rapid iteration

 The system provides: